 At a prelude to mating the two snails touch antennae.
 Then if both are agreeable there follows a period of fondling and touching that culminates in both snails stretching out with the base of their foot sole to sole.

 Next they retract back into their shells a little and one shoots a chalky dart into the other as is seen in the image below.

 Both partners fire darts before copulation can take place, but it seems that the individual who fires the first dart controls the timing on events.

-It is only after this that copulation takes place, see the photograph on the left and below.
+It is only after this that copulation takes place, see the photograph below.

 Most terrestrial slugs and snails are hermaphrodite, so any two individuals of the same species can mate - handy for such slow-moving animals.

 During copulation each snail transfers a spermatophore to the other.
-See the photograph below left showing the partial eversion of the genitalia through the genital pore.
+See the photograph below showing the partial eversion of the genitalia through the genital pore.
 The vagina and penis are thrust out through the genital pore to make contact with the partner's vagina and penis.

 As you can see in the diagram near the top of the page the genital pore is located behind the head.
 Copulation can last several hours.
 The two photographs above and below were taken once copulation was well underway and three hours later the snails were still attached to each other.

 When the eggs are ready to be laid they too must pass through the genital pore.